xiaogit00/musingsblog/content/notes/New-Mailmerge-Workflow.md

 Here's the new workflow:

-1. Create your email database in Sheets, and download as csv.
-Use the following fields: `email`, `name`,etc.
-2. Open Bash, `cd mailmerge`
+1. Open Bash, `cd mailmerge` && `code .`
-3. Drag csv into folder, rename as `mailmerge_database.csv`
+2. Go to `mailmerge_database.csv` and paste the info inside from whereever.
+Use the VSCode csv plugin.
-4. Edit `mailmerge_template.txt`
+3. Edit `mailmerge_template.txt` or pick the right template
-5. Run `mailmerge` to dry run.
+4. Run `mailmerge` to dry run.
-6. Run `mailmerge --no-limit` to dry run again
+5. Run `mailmerge --no-limit` to dry run again
-7. Run `mailmerge --no-dry-run`
+6. Run `mailmerge --no-dry-run`
-8. Run `mailmerge --no-dry-run --no-limit`
+7. Run `mailmerge --no-dry-run --no-limit`

 Amazing.